rmzse/code-challenge-spring-2018/README.md

-# Coding Challenge 2018 for Technigo Boot camp
+# Coding Challenge 2018 for Technigo Boot Camp

 We're happy that you're thinking about applying for our boot camp!
-This is the first step, and the most fun, in the application – the coding challenge.
+This is the first step, and the most fun, in the application – The Coding Challenge.

-Don't be afraid.
-We don't expect you to know these things in advance, we just want to check that you can search for information and put it into practice.
-We also want you to have tried a little of programming before so that you know that you enjoy it.

 ## The brief

 This is your chance to make your personal mark on one of the most used web services out there today: Facebook.
-We want you to make a re-make of the classic login page, meaning how it looks NOT any functionality.
+We want you to make a re-make of the classic **login page**, meaning how it looks NOT any functionality.
 You can style it however you like, go bold or be more minimalistic.
 Go wild and make it yours!

 The most important thing is that you have fun doing it – and hopefully learn something new in the process.